Airlines suspend flights due to coronavirus outbreak

 - Vistara Airlines temporarily reduced flights to and from Bangkok and Singapore on Feb.
 26.

-- Wizz Air said it would decrease the frequency of its Romania, Poland, Italy and Israel routes, cutting two-thirds of all flights on affected routes over March 11 and April 2, and that it could further reduce capacity by around 10% over next quarter.

-(Compiled by Jagoda Darlak, Tommy Lund, Amy Caren Daniel, Sarah Morland, Krishna Chandra Eluri and Uttaresh.V)
+(Compiled by Jagoda Darlak, Tommy Lund, Sarah Morland, Krishna Chandra Eluri and Uttaresh.V)